quyenjd/project-cam/README.md

 To run in development mode, which includes the DevTools inside the browser window, as well as an **F5** shortcut to reload the application, use `npm start` instead of `npm run start:prod`.

 I use Electron Forge to run and build the project.
+Before building, make sure to read these [build notes](#build-notes) first.
 To create the final executable file of the application, use `npm run make:all`.
 Further information can be found [here](https://www.electronforge.io/).

 [![js-semistandard-style](https://raw.githubusercontent.com/standard/semistandard/master/badge.svg)](https://github.com/standard/semistandard)